Qudit encoding in Rydberg blockaded arrays of atoms: Gate infidelities

 \section{Gate infidelities}

-The gate protocol to generate the pulse sequence is not exact as it relies on isolating a two dimensional subspace in each pulse to perform a rotation with an effective Hamiltonian $\hat H_{\text{eff}}$.
-However, this procedure is only approximate as non resonant terms of the Hamiltonian result in small corrections to the dynamics which decrease the gate fidelities.
-Moreover, the protocol relies on the upper laser to create the artificial molecule levels where we encode the qudit, so intuitively the control laser should not disturb the initial energy level structure of the qudit set by the laser addressing the upper transition (it should be a small perturbation) which means that we expect the protocol to work best in the regime $\Omega_{01}/\Omega_{1r} \ll 1$.
+The gate protocol to generate the pulse sequence is not exact as it relies on isolating a two-dimensional subspace in each pulse to perform a rotation with an effective Hamiltonian $\hat H_{\text{eff}}$.
+However, this procedure is only approximate as nonresonant terms of the Hamiltonian result in small corrections to the dynamics which decrease the gate fidelities.
+Moreover, the protocol relies on the upper laser to create the collective dressed states which we are used to encode the qudit, so intuitively the control laser should not disturb the initial energy-level structure of the qudit set by the laser addressing the upper transition (it should be a small perturbation) which means that we expect the protocol to work best in the regime $\Omega_{01}/\Omega_{1r} \ll 1$.

 We define the gate infidelity as $\epsilon = 1 - \frac{1}{(2N)^2} \left| \text{Tr} \left( \hat U_{\text{target}}^\dagger \hat U \right) \right|^2$, where $\hat U_{\text{target}}$ is the ideal unitary gate we aim to create while $\hat U$ is the gate obtained from simulating the time evolution of the full Hamiltonian for the parameters coming from the pulse sequence.
 We interpret the gate infidelity as being the accumulation of errors occurring at each pulse of the sequence.
 Any nontrivial target phase gate requires $\sim N$ pulses while the Hadamard gate and more complex gates need the sequential application of $2N$ phase gates leading to a total number of pulses $\sim N^2$.
 The typical error accumulated during one pulse of the sequence involving an effective Hamiltonian is $\sim N \Omega_{01}^2 / \Omega_{1r}^2$ which leads to total infidelities of $\sim N^2 \Omega_{01}^2 / \Omega_{1r}^2$ for the generalized phase gate and $\sim N^3 \Omega_{01}^2 / \Omega_{1r}^2$ for the Hadamard gate.
 This simple scaling is in good agreement with numerical simulations shown in Fig \ref{Fig4} (c).